Hong Kong Brief

 Hong Kong is designated as the mainland's official offshore RMB centre and has infrastructure in place to directly link its offshore operations with onshore RMB trade on the mainland, which is frequently used by other financial centres.
 Combined with its links to the mainland, institutional framework and regulatory environment, this provides Hong Kong with a strong competitive advantage compared with other financial centres.
 As a result, Hong Kong is the world's largest offshore RMB centre – processing just under 80 per cent of all offshore RMB payments.

 During a visit to Hong Kong in July 2012, Deputy Prime Minister and Treasurer, Mr Swan, co-hosted a Renminbi Cross-border Trade and Investment Forum with Hong Kong Finance Secretary, Mr John Tsang.
 At the Forum, Mr Swan announced a new high-level dialogue between senior business leaders from Australia and Hong Kong on RMB trade and investment.
 The dialogue aims to increase collaboration between the two economies and broaden RMB trade settlement, particularly in Australia's key commodity exports.
 It also seeks to facilitate the development of new RMB-denominated financing and investment products and closer RMB banking and financial links.
+In April 2013, the Treasury hosted the Australia-Hong Kong RMB Trade and Investment Dialogue, providing a forum to discuss how to best capture the new business opportunities arising from the wider use of the RMB in trade and investment in our region, and to facilitate the participation of Australian businesses in this growing market.

 The Australian Consulate-General represents the Australian Government in Hong Kong.
 In Australia, the Hong Kong Government is represented through the Hong Kong Economic and Trade Office based in Sydney.
-Some 80,000 Australians reside in Hong Kong and around 75,000 people born in Hong Kong now live in Australia.
+Over 80,000 Australians reside in Hong Kong and around 75,000 people born in Hong Kong now live in Australia.

 Bilateral Economic and Trade relationship

-Australian Trade and Investment Strategies
+Trade and Investment Strategies and Opportunities

 A number of Australian software companies have established market niches for specific corporate and government solutions.
 Opportunities also exist for developers of multimedia content for wireless and mobile applications and for Australian health and medical technology.